 The Follifoot Riding Centre, about a 30-minute drive from Queen Ethelburga's College, is beautifully located in peaceful farming countryside close to the famous spa town of Harrogate.
+The Centre offers a good choice of well prepared ponies and horses to suit riders of all ages and abilities from first timers through the intermediate stages right up to advanced and competition standards.

 Riding Facilities and Instruction Programme

 Lessons are from 09.00 o 12.00 on Monday to Friday.
 On the first morning the group will be divided so that some campers will be introduced to the stable and the impressive Follifoot facilities whilst the others will set off for the first lesson.
-Midway through the morning after a 15-minute break the order will be reversed.
+Midway through the morning after a 15-minute break the order is reversed.

-For the beginners and less experienced riders the time spent on horseback will be about one hour at the start and as the course progresses riding time will be increased.
+For the beginners and less experienced riders the time spent on horseback will be about one hour each morning at the start and as the course progresses riding time will be increased.
 For more experienced riders the aim will be to spend about 90 minutes actually riding.

 The facilities at Follifoot include:a spacious indoor arena with a sand and rubber surface, sprinkler system and a viewing area